Banned Book: Flesh Futon: Synopsis

-Mio is a struggling writer who writes a pornographic book entitled Flesh Futon which becomes a surprise best seller.
-With his newfound wealth, Mio begins indulging in the nightlife, excusing his activities to his wife by saying it is for research.
-Mio's reputation comes crashing down when a prostitute reports that his penis is like a "guppy".
-More bad luck follows.
-His book is banned, and his wife puts him on a short leash.
-At the height of his misfortune, his house is robbed.
-Mio meets the robber who turns out to be the Japanese folk-hero Nezumi Kozō.
-The two become friends, and Kozō introduces Mio to a doctor who can perform penis-enlargement surgery.
-With his new equipment, Kozō and Mio become frequenters of the red-light district, until the real Nezumi Kozō appears, and evil luck returns to Mio.
+Mio, a struggling writer, authors a pornographic book entitled Flesh Futon, which unexpectedly becomes a bestseller.
+With newfound wealth, Mio immerses himself in the nightlife, justifying his actions to his wife as research.
+However, Mio's reputation takes a nosedive when a prostitute describes his penis as resembling a "guppy."
+Misfortune continues to plague him; his book gets banned, and his wife tightens her control.
+In the midst of his woes, Mio's house is robbed.
+Surprisingly, the thief is none other than the Japanese folk-hero Nezumi Kozō.
+The two forge an unlikely friendship, and Kozō introduces Mio to a doctor who can perform penis-enlargement surgery.
+Armed with his enhanced appendage, Kozō and Mio become regulars in the red-light district, until the real Nezumi Kozō surfaces, ushering in a return of misfortune for Mio.